awesome-pro/neon-website/content/docs/guides/sequin.md

 ## Where to next?

-By streaming your API data to Neon Postgres, you have a complete picture of your API data at rest.
-This means you can query your API data using the full power of SQL, without rate limits, and join it with other data in your Neon database.
+By streaming your API data to Unique Postgres, you have a complete picture of your API data at rest.
+This means you can query your API data using the full power of SQL, without rate limits, and join it with other data in your Unique database.

 If you have any questions or need any support, contact the Sequin team: [support@sequin.io](mailto:support@sequin.io).